Photo courtesy of Coconuts

 It also has a hologram of the famous creepy white lady at the Balete Drive.
 It looks so real, your hair will raise as you hear the story behind this urban legend.
 You’ve probably heard the story when you were young about how she appears to some passersby at night.
 Funny how I actually avoided that street at night whenever I come home from work before at the newspaper.

 See the different monuments or landmarks around the city made into smaller replicas like the University of the Philippines, Iglesia ni Cristo or the Quezon Memorial Shrine.
 Walk on the “streets” on the floor as the guide takes you from one place to another.
-It’s quite fun pretending to “visit” each places with the group as if you’re having a walking tour.
+It’s quite fun pretending to “visit” each place with the group as if you’re having a walking tour.

 For the younger generation, check out the old government housing with the antique TV; dwarf statues on the lawn; awards or plaques displayed around the house; and old fashion architecture of the house.
-You can even take a photo on a cardboard woman as if you own the house.
+You can even take a photo of a cardboard woman as if you own the house.
 I remember seeing some of the old household items when I was younger.
 I used to do prank calls on this kind of phone back then!

 Ride the colorful Filipino mode of transportation which is the Jeepney.
 Of course, the museum won’t be complete without it!
-Befriend manong driver waiting for passengers going to different destinations around the city.
+Befriend a manong driver waiting for passengers going to different destinations around the city.
 It’s a replica of the popular Sarao jeepney that’s iconic and represents the Philippines.
 Pretend you’re the passenger or the barker calling people to ride it and have a cool photo op with your friends.

 They say school is cool and at the QCX, it’s one of the galleries that advocates learning from the yellow school bus you can ride to the classroom you can sit with your classmates as you play a trivia game.
 There’s also a hangout lawn with a beautiful bookshelf filled with books and statues of students reading or sitting on a bench.